kruchkamgar/React-prototypes-starter-demo-/README.md

   Responsive
   - Must hack on css to hide items (height/width and overflow property in flex box). plenty of 'display: contents;'
-  - Easier margin specification
+  - Easier margin specification with Grid
-  - alignment across sections (header and body elements)
+  - alignment across sections (header and body elements), means less work and maintenance with Grid

   Decoration
   - grid offers control: box-shadow property (margin-bounded, with flexbox)